Added 4.14.16; updated 5.17.23 (original conversation 4.03.16)

 Does Islam say love those who hate you?
 Or is that only in Christianity?

 The example of the Prophet Muhammad ﷺ was to patiently call everyone to good and success, even those who did hateful or sinful things.
 He compared himself to someone catching grasshoppers to prevent them jumping in the fire.
 And if one of them did jump in the fire, meaning someone who had wronged him and rejected Islam passed away, he would pray for Allah's Mercy on them or that their children would be guided, if not them.

-The example of the Prophet Muhammad, peace on him, was to patiently call everyone to good and success, even those who did hateful or sinful things.
-For example, a man used to leave garbage at the door of the Prophet, peace on him, every day.
+And his tolerance of harm from others was a means of attraction to Islam.
+A man used to leave garbage at the door of the Prophet ﷺ every day.
 The Prophet remained patient and did nothing about this until one day when there was no garbage.
-On that day, the Prophet, peace on him, went to visit the man and ask if he were not feeling well.
-The man was surprised that while he had put garbage at the door of the Prophet, the Prophet returned that bad treatment with kindness.
-The man was impressed to the point that he embraced Islam and became a Muslim.
+On that day, the Prophet ﷺ went to visit the man and ask if he were not feeling well.
+The man was surprised that while he had put garbage at the door of the Prophet, he returned that bad treatment with kindness.
+The man was impressed to the point that he embraced Islam as a new Muslim.